timrobertson100/k8s-spark-demo/README.md

 mvn clean package
 ```

-Copy the built file to HDFS (TODO: document how) and modify the `app.yaml` accordingly.
+Copy the built file to HDFS (TODO: document how) and modify the `mainApplicationFile` location `app.yaml` accordingly to point at the applicaiton Jar file.

 To run:
 ```